 Tax credits, available to employers at both federal and state levels, can help businesses offset costs they may incur when hiring seasonal workforce.
-Those credits include the Work Opportunity Tax Credit (WOTC)which is a federal program that can offer employers as much as $2,400 - $9,600 per eligible employee during the first year of employment.
+Those credits include the Work Opportunity Tax Credit (WOTC), which is a federal program that can offer employers as much as $2,400 to $9,600 per eligible employee during the first year of employment.
 In addition to the federal programs, states may have additional location-specific incentives.

 Automated HR systems can help businesses track potential tax savings and flag eligible employees.
 A CFO might bring such a program to the attention of HR, as well to line managers, especially those with active site selection teams.